 Forth Valley College provides FE education and offers more than 750 courses from its three main campuses in Alloa, Falkirk and Stirling.

 The University of Stirling opened in 1967.
 The university has been crowned the UK’s Sports University of the Year in recognition of its world-class facilities and excellence across sports performance, research and education in the Times and Sunday Times Good University Guide 2020.

-Stirling Golf course was established way back in 1869.
-A very friendly club ranked second best course in the region and possibly the most picturesque courses in Scotland.
+Stirling Golf Course was established way back in 1869.
+A very friendly club ranked second best course in the region and possibly the most picturesque course in Scotland.

 The Peak is an all-round fitness centre with a huge range of things to get involved with; A 25m swimming pool, state of the art gym, a new sports hall with 9 badminton and 3 basketball courts, an ice rink and a 12 metre of wall for climbing, popular with fitness enthusiasts from all over the region.

 Stirling Castle was the key to the kingdom of Scotland, dominating a vast volcanic rock above the river Forth at the meeting point between Lowlands and Highlands.